Praqma/training-infra/README.md

 3. `initial_worker_node_count` - the number of worker nodes in the Kubernetes cluster.

 4. `gce_service_account_key` - the service account used to access the Kubernetes cluster.
+The service account should have the roles `Compute Admin`, `Kubernetes Engine Admin` and `Service Account User`.

 5. `global_prefix` - a nice prefix for the resources created by terraform